Titantek/ada-outlier-datastory/content.md

 Back in 2007, science articles represented almost 25% of the encyclopedia, whereas art articles comprised less than 1% of it.

-Let's first look at the links between the articles: from which to which category do the links go?
-Do they lead to an article from the same category or to another?
+Let's first look at the links between the articles: from which category to which category do the links go?
+Do they lead to an article from the same category or a different category?
 Is it easy to navigate to another category?

+To answer these questions, we can investigate the categories of starting articles and target articles of the players.

-Each row corresponds to the category of the articles that the links come from, and each column corresponds to the category of the articles reached by the links.
+Each row corresponds to the category of the source articles that the links come from, and each column corresponds to the category of the target articles reached by the links.

 <iframe  src="/ada-outlier-datastory/assets/img/links_categories.html"
    alt='links_categories'